AnSpake/neith/README.md

 * Mandatory

 -f :
-* Specify file containing the forbidden symbols to find
+* Specify file containing the allowed symbols to exclude from the search
 * Mandatory

 -o :